evert/evert.github.com/_posts/2016/2016-04-28-writing-sql-for-postgres-mysql-sqlite.md

 ?>
 ```

-Luckily this also works in SQlite and MySQL.
+Luckily this also just works in SQlite and MySQL.

 ### String concatenation